ItsTheNumberH/Town-Of-H/README.md

 -----------------------
 # Extras
+## Parallel Medbay scans
+Multiple people can now, optionally, medbay scan at once.
-## New Colors!
+## New Colors
-New colors are added for crewmates to pick from: watermelon, chocolate, sky blue, beige, hot pink, turquoise and lilac.
+New colors are added for crewmates to pick from: watermelon, chocolate, sky blue, beige, hot pink, turquoise and lilac.\
-## Rainbow Color!
 A rainbow color has also been added.
 Anyone who equips this color will constantly switch between the colors of the rainbow.
-## Custom Hats!
+## Custom Hats
 Custom hats have been added, made by some very talented artists.
 These are mostly hats for streamers.

 -----------------------